Mahdi-Kriaa/Faulty_Water_Pump_Detection/README.md

 # Tanzania Faulty Water Pumps Prediction

-## Pumps States Analysis and Modelisation

-Mahdi KRIAA
+## Project Description

-In this project we aim to leverage machine learning techniques to predict the operational status of water pumps in Tanzania.
+This project aims to leverage machine learning techniques to predict the operational status of water pumps in Tanzania.
 The goal is to identify faulty water pumps before they fail, allowing for timely maintenance and minimizing downtime.
 Water supply in Tanzania is critical, and pump failures can have significant impacts on local communities.
 By predicting these failures, we can ensure a more reliable water supply and improve the quality of life for these communities.

-## Data Source:
+## Data Source
 The data for this project comes from Kaggle and it is originally comes from the Taarifa waterpoints dashboard, which aggregates data from the Tanzania Ministry of Water.

 Link to dataset : https://www.kaggle.com/datasets/sumeetsawant/pump-it-up-challenge-driven-data?select=training_Set_values.csv